apilayer/restcountries/README.md

 Get information about countries via a RESTful API https://restcountries.azurewebsites.net

-This is a C# port of https://github.com/apilayer/restcountries
+This is a C# port of https://github.com/apilayer/restcountries to a minimal REST API in .NET 6

 ![Deployment](https://github.com/jprimke/restcountries/actions/workflows/restcountries.yml/badge.svg)